Repeaters

 📣

-Social nets open to all licensed amateurs are hosted daily on the Rose Hill repeater.
+Social nets open to all licensed amateurs are hosted daily on the Rose Hill repeaters.
 For more information check our Nets page.

 Kirkland / Rose Hill Repeater System